obinexus/aerial-combat-system/senantic-core-protocol/core-protocol-protocol.md

 ---

-### ??
-1. Correctness - "I Am Who I Am"
+### 🔐 1.
+Correctness — "I Am Who I Am"

 * Each actor (pilot, ship, drone, AI node) emits a unique signal signature bound to its pattern.
 * The system verifies identity and location instantly.
 * Operates at **O(1)** time complexity.
-* If it's you, the system knows.
+* If it’s you, the system knows.

-### ??
-2. Soundness - "You Can't Fake Me"
+### 🧠 2.
+Soundness — "You Can't Fake Me"

 * Forgery is infeasible due to internal-state-bound signal logic.
 * Any impersonation attempt requires **O(2^n)** operations.
-* Identity isn't just a name-it's a pattern no one else can replicate.
+* Identity isn't just a name—it’s a pattern no one else can replicate.

-### ??
-3. Hardness - "Break Me and Burn"
+### 🛡 3.
+Hardness — "Break Me and Burn"

 * Protocol is resilient against partial data compromise.
 * If tampering is detected, the system dissolves or reroutes the signal to prevent misuse.